-Trump supporters are already fuelled by a powerful sense of grievance against what they see as the “Washington elite”, and against a political system they believe is rigged against their values and interests.
+Trump supporters are already fuelled by a powerful sense of grievance against what they see as the “Washington elite” — and against a political system they believe is rigged against their values and interests.

 Moreover, impeachment would feed into the comforting but illusory liberal narrative that Trump’s election three years ago was an aberration; a moment of collective madness from which the country will soon naturally recover.

-But it wasn’t — and Democrats need to acknowledge that if they’re going to avoid falling into the same pattern of complacency that sealed Clinton’s fate in 2016.
+It wasn’t — and Democrats need to acknowledge that if they’re going to avoid falling into the same pattern of complacency that sealed Clinton’s fate in 2016.

 Trump has been sustained in office by three things.